 Breville Oracle and 9′

-The dual-boiler 900XL has been something of a sleeper hit in the prosumer espresso market, with its combination of advanced technology like PID temperature control and programmable pre-infusion with a consumer friendly form-factor and $1,200 price tag.
-Breville is updating this machine in two important directions with two new machines: The Oracle, which pairs the 900XL’s internals with innovative automatic milk-frothing and coffee grinding/dosing/tamping systems, and the pro-focused 9′, an experimental machine that adds a rotary vane pump to the 900XL.
+The dual-boiler 900XL has been something of a sleeper hit in the prosumer espresso market, with its combination of advanced technology like PID temperature control and programmable pre-infusion with a consumer-friendly form-factor and $1,200 price tag.
+Breville is updating this machine in two important directions with two new machines: The Oracle, which pairs the 900XL's internals with innovative automatic milk-frothing and coffee grinding/dosing/tamping systems, and the pro-focused 9′, an experimental machine that adds a rotary vane pump to the 900XL.

 The integrated burr grinder used in the Oracle is a system somewhat similar to the La Marzocco Swift grinder, in that it delivers a super-consistently dosed puck into the portafilter at the push of a button, with no grooming or tamping involved.
 Adjusting the dose takes some hobbyist level tinkering, but the grind is infinitely adjustable; there is an LCD grind level readout for easy use, and Breville tries to make those numbers as consistent as possible between machines.
-I didn’t have tons of time to test, but when I did pull a shot, the extraction seemed even and the puck had no cracking or pitting—probably thanks in part to the machine’s gentle pre-infusion.
-The espresso system also has the full compliment of cutting edge features like adjustable prre-infusion force/length and volumetric shot cut-offs, and adds the ability to descale the boiler.
+I didn't have tons of time to test, but when I did pull a shot, the extraction seemed even and the puck had no cracking or pitting—probably thanks in part to the machine's gentle pre-infusion.
+The espresso system also has the full complement of cutting edge features like adjustable pre-infusion force/length and volumetric shot cut-offs and adds the ability to descale the boiler.

 The automated steam wand is maybe even more impressive.
-It uses a built-in thermo-probe to steam milk to a temperature you set, and texturizes the milk by injecting air into the steam flow, letting you adjust your desired level of foam.
-The milk it creates is scarily good – not as good as the best baristas, but definitely better micro-foam than I’ve been served at many specialty coffee bars.
+It uses a built-in thermo-probe to steam milk to a temperature you set and texturizes the milk by injecting air into the steam flow, letting you adjust your desired level of foam.
+The milk it creates is scarily good – not as good as the best baristas, but definitely better micro-foam than I've been served at many specialty coffee bars.
 The wand can also be used manually, though the spray pattern and pressure made it harder to use than a standard wand.

 Most impressive of all, the Oracle costs $2,000 which puts it squarely in the price range of many potential home users, while requiring radically less practice or fuss than a more traditional machine.

 Breville referred to the 9‘ are a “skunkworks project” from their lead engineer, and were coy about whether or not the machine would someday be made available to the public.
 I really hope they decide to do so, because while Breville is already an excellent choice for espresso catering and other lighter-duty commercial applications, and the addition of a rotary vane pump and descalability to the machine would really make it just about everything you could ask for in a light-duty espresso machine.
-Oh and the matte-black color scheme I saw was eleganza indeed.

 The Mythos grinder from Nuova Simonelli is one of the leading espresso grinders on the market, packed full of features, delivering uncompromising quality, and customizable with options like high and low profile hoppers, a covered or exposed front face, and high or low rpm motors.
 With a few small but crucial updates, they've made the Mythos even more of an attractive option for the high-end cafe.